 Electric motor mechanics commonly work for car dealerships, auto repair shops, and auto parts stores.
 Some may also be self-employed and own their own car repair shops, or conduct maintenance and repairs on a freelance basis for individual clients.

-Can I Become an Electric Motor Mechanic?
+How To Become an Electric Motor Mechanic

 Electric Motor Mechanic Salary Data